SteveHicksCH/ocr-web-prototype/README.md

 ## File Upload

 This is done using the `Multer` library (which is used within the Router since we only want it for one particular route).

+Stuff todo

+1. How to structure use of `Multer`
+2. Validation of file size
+3. Validation of file type
+4. Error handler (as suppression_web)
+5. General review against other projects
+6. Jess tests